-This part of The Rockies is an incredibly popular place for photography, so when the weather is half decent, it’s rare that you don’t stumble upon other photographers during sunrise and sunset.
-Bow Lake is quite a drive from the nearest town of Lake Louise, and even further from where I was staying in Canmore, so it requires a certain commitment to get there for a sunrise session.
+This part of The Rockies is popular for photography.
+When the weather is good, it’s not uncommon to stumble upon other photographers during sunrise and sunset.
+Bow Lake is quite a drive from the nearest town of Lake Louise, so it requires a certain commitment to getting there for a sunrise session.
 I timed my drive to arrive an hour before sunrise and then I stayed for almost two hours after sunrise.
 The result was the three images you see on this page, and they were all captured almost exactly an hour apart from each other.

-If I’m going to spend the time and money to get to a location such as this, I want to make sure I maximize my time there!
-What really struck me on this particular morning, was the number of other photographers that showed up to the lake, stayed 10-20 minutes, and then left again.
-In fact, there were some that showed up, took the obligatory Instagram selfie and left within 5 minutes!
+If I’m going to spend the time and money to get to a location such as this, I want to make sure I maximize my time there.
+What really struck me on this particular morning, was the number of other photographers that showed up at the lake, stayed 10-20 minutes, and then left.
+In fact, some showed up, took the obligatory Instagram selfie and left within 5 minutes!

-Perhaps part of the problem for said photographer, was that this lake is quite famous for glassy reflections of Crowfoot Mountain.
-There are many great images that show that scene, but it wasn’t possible to capture it in that way on that morning, due to the aforementioned ripples.
-It’s a dangerous thing to go to a location with an absolute fixation on a specific image because it can cloud your creativity from the other possible options.
+Perhaps part of the problem for the said photographer, was that this lake is quite famous for glassy reflections of Crowfoot Mountain.
+Many great images show that scene, but due to the wind-induced ripples, it wasn’t possible to capture it in that way on that morning.
+It’s a dangerous thing to go to a location with an absolute fixation on a specific image.
+It can really cloud your creativity from the other possible options.

 When I posted photo #1 to my Facebook page, I laughed to myself when someone commented on the serenity of the moment.
 What I had captured was indeed a serene moment, but behind the camera, I was an out-of-breath, sweaty, mess of a man, whose camera gear had been scattered along the shore of the lake as I ran along its edge trying to get into the right spot for this shot.